What is your role in the company?

 So, what was it that enabled me to ‘GET IT’?
 I can simplify this down to a few things:

 - Our facilitators are risk-takers.
-I recall in the opening morning of the first session I attended our facilitator told the participants that it was OK if they didn’t initially ‘get’ what they were going to be asked to do.
+I recall in the opening morning of the first session I attended in Calgary, our facilitator told the participants that it was OK if they didn’t initially ‘get’ what they were going to be asked to do.
 He encouraged them to just lean in and go with it and think about ‘what if you tried something different’?
 That spoke so much to me, it gave me permission to push my preconceived opinion to the side, relax and let it ride.

 - The next few days were filled with what I can only describe as ‘pure Refinery’ — lots of shared storytelling; activities that pushed some people out of their comfort zones; simulations that included complexity for the participants to elicit really uncomfortable, and sometimes not very flattering behaviour.
 And, then the sense-making began, which is the most important aspect of our work.
 It’s during this time, post-simulation, post-exercise, where leaders make sense of how they were triggered and how they behaved.
 They then ultimately decide what they might want to practice doing differently—beginning immediately.

 - There were ongoing conversations about vulnerability, personal triggers, psychological safety, and reflections back on models and concepts that were introduced to them.
 Our perspective on leadership models is that it’s less about memorizing a model, and more about being able to use it in the moment.
 It’s not about knowing a theory, it’s about how you’re going to make the theory real for yourself.